 Me: Did you watch Bergerac when it was on?

-Ravensworth describes some the trouble he’s been having with the working class oiks recently.
+Ravensworth describes all the trouble he’s been having with the working class oiks recently.
+They keep going berserk and changing their personalities.

 Sue: Oh, it’s her.
 She’s famous, too.